oracle/rwloadsim/rwl/doc/WORKING.md

 * Procedures, which are the main constructs of rwloadsim, can take arguments and contain a list of statements
 * Variables are either public, private or local to a procedure.
-Private variables will be discussed later.
+Private variables are discussed in the section on modular programming.
 * Expressions such as a+b, a-b, uniform(0,50) can be used in assignments and other places
 * Procedures can call other procedures and can be called